bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

 A similar line of argument can be held for the writings of Paul.
 I'll admit that the conversion of Paul itself would be a rare event, but not unheard of.
 I'll accept the McGrew estimate of 1 out of a 1000 for it, but how many early religious sects were there in the Roman empire at that time?
 If you play the lottery enough, as we've seen, you will invariably have rare events happening frequently.
 Also, whichever sects were successful would have to have had a successful group of founders with a compelling (and flexible) story.
 Even Paul's conversion fits the "last shall be first" theme which would be a compelling narrative for the early Christians regardless of the truth value of any of the claims.
 The point here is not to suggest any particular way that Christianity began, but to point out that there are numerous, unremarkable pathways which are still consistent with a rare conversion.

+If you want to have a plausible description of how the events may have transpired, providing a model which will have a much higher prior than the resurrection model, we can look at [Kamil Gregor's description](https://www.youtube.com/watch?v=DRNIXn1xD_0&t=340s) or [James Fodor's RHBS model](https://www.youtube.com/watch?v=zNVQKUSn00Y).

+#todo
+- [ ] summarize these two arguments

 #### Lack of scepticism

 The McGrews provide a quote which they should follow themselves,